navetacandra/ddg/README.md

 ## Notes

-* No external dependencies.
+- No external dependencies.
-* Automatically handles random user-agents and IP spoofing for basic rate-limit circumvention.
+- Automatically handles random user-agents and IP spoofing for basic rate-limit circumvention.
-* May still be affected by DuckDuckGo's rate limits on heavy usage.
+- May still be affected by DuckDuckGo's rate limits on heavy usage.

 ---

 ## License

-MIT

 ```
 MIT License